 - The ESRC Peer Review College should be the first source of peer reviewers consulted by ESRC staff.
 All members of the ESRC community are encouraged to complete the ESRC peer review training tool which is mandatory for Peer Review College members.
-The training tool outlines the ESRC's standard peer review process and emphasises the importance of timely, objective, fair and informed peer review. - The membership of the Peer Review College aims to reflect the community it represents, and efforts are made to achieve an appropriately balanced membership in terms of gender, age, ethnic origin etc. - In addition, FAPESP provide reviewer nominations to ESRC case officers in accordance with their local guidelines. - Where it is not possible to secure the necessary peer review from within the college membership and FAPESP nominations, ESRC case officers will look beyond these. - Peer reviewers are required to evidence their views and scores.
+The training tool outlines the ESRC's standard peer review process and emphasises the importance of timely, objective, fair and informed peer review. - The membership of the Peer Review College aims to reflect the community it represents, and efforts are made to achieve an appropriately balanced membership in terms of gender, age, ethnic origin etc. - Where it is not possible to secure the necessary peer review from within the college membership ESRC case officers will look beyond the college membership. - Peer reviewers are required to evidence their views and scores.
 ESRC staff conduct usability checks on all peer review comments and where there is evidence of bias or a reviewer has failed to provide evidence for their scores the review will be marked as 'unusable'.